 Physical education: Physical education is an important component of a balanced educational program.
 The school has a large attached, indoor gym.
 Students have physical education two days per week.

-Music: Students in grades Kindergarten – 8th grades have music class one day per week.
+Music: Students in grades Kindergarten – 8th grades attend music class one day per week.
 Primary grades have music infused into their daily curriculum in addition to weekly class.
 A beautiful Christmas concert is held every December.
 Students in grades Kindergarten through eighth grade perform.

 Computer education: Technology is infused into the curriculum at St. Barbara.
 To better help students with basic operation of the computer and word processing, students in grade 3-5 have a structured class one day per week.